 Here’s this week’s reader question:

 I want to start a college fund for my son.
-Can you tell me how to go about doing it and which college fund would be the best one to start. — Robert
+Can you tell me how to go about doing it and which college fund would be the best one to start? — Robert

 Now let’s get to Robert’s question.
 The following is a list of the best ways to fund a college education.
 We’ll start with 529 plans (named for the section of the IRS code allowing them), then move on to other ideas.

-Every state, along with the District of Columbia, offers some type of 529 plan, either a college savings plan, prepaid tuition plan, or both.
+Virtually every state, along with the District of Columbia, offers some type of 529 plan, either a college savings plan, prepaid tuition plan, or both.